thirukkural2022/obedparla.com/content/posts/2019-11-23-that-feeling-you-get-when-someone-closely-teaches-you-something.md

 ---
-title: "That feeling you get when someone closely teaches you something"
-author: "Obed Marquez Parlapiano"
+title : "That feeling you get when someone closely teaches you something" author : "Obed Marquez Parlapiano" date : "2019-11-23" categories :
-date: "2019-11-23"
-categories: "thoughts"
-tags:
+ - thoughts
+tags : ""
-cover: "../images/man-with-open-book-reading-to-a-readhead-girl.jpg"
+cover : "../images/man-with-open-book-reading-to-a-readhead-girl.jpg"
 ---

 My daughter loves coloring.
 She draws and colors on any paper she can get her hands on, from clean white pages screaming to be filled with imagination to those black-outlines only figures that help kids stay within lines.
 She loves all of it.